GC-DRI/mapping_in_r/mapping_in_r.md

 > ## Learning Objectives
 >
-> * Learn about types of spatial data
 > * Load and plot spatial data into R
 > * Customize maps with basic functions